act-rules/act-rules.github.io/_rules/SC4-1-1-unique-id.md

 authors:
 - Bryn Anderson
-- Jey Nandakumar
-- Kamyar Rasta
-- Wilco Fiers
+- Anne Thyme
 ---

 ## Test procedure

 ### Applicability

-Each test target has an `id` attribute that is unique within the [document context](https://github.com/auto-wcag/auto-wcag/pull/110/files#insert-link-here) of the element.
+Any element that has an `id` attribute.

 ### Expectation

-All `id` attribute values are unique.
+Each test target has an `id` attribute value that is unique within the [document context](#document-context) of the element.

 ## Assumptions